jadecobra/python_tdd_exercises/source/data_structures/none.rst

     AssertionError: False is not None

-* which I add to the list of Exceptions_ encountered
+* I add it to the list of Exceptions_ encountered

   .. code-block:: python